kolkhis/prolug-coursework/security-engineering/unit5/notes.md

 dnf whatprovides createrepo
 ```
 This builds an XML file for the repo so that DNF/YUM know what packages are in it.

+---

+HTTP is a common method of serving local repositories.
+It's usually also locked down with HTTPS (via TLS).

+---
+Control is important because OUR names are on it.

+We guarantee with our good name that the thing will do engineering stuff like we say.
+We're also betting our weekend on it.

+---

+Why do we create a repo locally?
+- So that we can be completely airgapped in THAT sense from a network.

+---

+There are tools like `pulp` that will do this for you.

+---